javar10/Honey-Do-List_React/README.md

 Tasks are automatically assigned if noone accepts them.
 Points can then be redeemed to decline an auto-assignment.

 ###
-This app is created using React.
+This app is created using React and Redux.